ChemChina to close Pirelli stake purchase next week

-MILAN Aug 5 State-owned ChemChina will close its acquisition of a stake in Pirelli from holding company Camfin on August 11, it said in a joint statement on Wednesday, clearing the way to a takeover bid for the world's fifth-largest tyre maker.
+MILAN State-owned ChemChina will close its acquisition of a stake in Pirelli PECI.MI from holding company Camfin on August 11, it said in a joint statement on Wednesday, clearing the way to a takeover bid for the world's fifth-largest tIre maker.

 ChemChina and Camfin said the deal, which valued the Italian industrial group at more than 7 billion euros ($7.6 billion), had obtained all regulatory clearances.